-Previously we have discussed in general terms several situations where we can expect emergent Chern-Simons terms to arise.
-In this section we will describe in detail a specific construction, inspired by the appearance of anomalies in quantum field theories, that gives rise to them.
+Previously, we discussed, in general terms several situations where we can expect emergent Chern-Simons terms to arise.
+In this section, we will describe in detail a specific construction, inspired by the appearance of anomalies in quantum field theories, that gives rise to them.

-The P or T breaking terms we seek are quadratic in gauge potentials and involve cross products.
+The $\mathcal{P}$ or $\mathcal{T}$-breaking terms we seek are quadratic in gauge potentials and involve cross products.
 A natural way for those to arise, in Feynman graphs, is through the structure $\Tr[ (\vec a \cdot \vec\sigma) (\vec b \cdot \vec\sigma) (\vec c \cdot \vec\sigma)]$ when integrating over fermions in vacuum polarization loops.
 This is similar to the structure that gives rise to chiral anomalies in relativistic theories in even dimensions.
 Inspired by these thoughts, we are led to consider Dirac and Weyl materials.
-In Ref.~\cite{PhysRevB.102.184517} such terms were argued to arise in noncentrosymmetric s-wave superconductors when Zeeman couplings are included.

-\subsection{Axion Wind Terms in Weyl Semimetals}
+\subsection{Axion wind terms in Weyl semimetals}

-In Weyl semimetals (WSMs) the different chiralities can be split in momentum space by imposing stress.
+In WSMs the different chiralities can be split in momentum space by imposing stress.
 The vector separating the nodes is axial, and thus provides a candidate for the axial vector $\vec k$.
-We now show, by an explicit calculation, that such a splitting does lead to a $\sim \vec k \cdot (\vec A\times\vec E)$ term in $S_{\text{eff}}$ \cite{HOSUR2013857}.
+We now show, by an explicit calculation of the vacuum current, that such a splitting does lead to a $\sim \vec k \cdot (\vec A\times\vec E)$ term in $S_{\text{eff}}$ \cite{HOSUR2013857}.

 Consider an inversion symmetric Weyl semimetal with Hamiltonian

 where

 and the wave functions are defined as